 Ultrasonic testing (UT) is a branch of nondestructive testing techniques that involve emitting high-frequency sound energy, or ultrasonic waves, into an asset for corrosion mapping, obtaining data/measurements, or identifying cracks or defects.
 There are three basic components in UT:Pulser/receiver: Device that emits the ultrasonic waves/pulses

 Transducer: Driven by the pulser, the transducer generates high-frequency energy, which is sent into the asset in waves.
 When discontinuities or flaws are detected in the wave path, the energy is reflected and converted into an electric signal by the transducer.

 Data display/visualization: After the transducer transforms the electric signal, the data is displayed on a screen for the controlling inspector to analyze.

-UT offers numerous benefits over other types of nondestructive including, which include, but are not limited to, inspector safety speed, ease of use and accuracy.
-Robots like Gecko’s have made UT very productive.
+UT offers numerous benefits over other types of nondestructive including, which include, but are not limited to, inspector safety speed, ease of use, and accuracy.
+Robots like Gecko has made UT very productive.
 While it may seem using robotics for UT equates to automated ultrasonic testing (AUT), that notion is not technically accurate.